abrarmudhir/abrarmudhir.github.io/_posts/2021-08-01-experience-blackrock.md

 **ACHIEVEMENTS**:
 - > __Technical Leadership & Team Development__ - Mentored and developed a team of engineers, including 3 Senior
       Quant developers, fostering their career growth and technical skills.
-- > __BAU: Model Implementation__ - Worked closely with Quant Analysts to implement various models on the Pythonic alpha platform, including alpha, transaction cost, risk models, and optimizers.
-Enhanced the alpha framework with robust back-testing capabilities and integrated INTEX Wrapper APIs for analysis of mortgage-backed assets.
+- > __BAU: Model Implementation__ - Worked with Quant Analysts to implement and enhance various models on the Pythonic alpha platform, including alpha, transaction cost, risk models, and optimizers.
+Managed cross-team implementations for Equities, Macro, Credit (structured), and Innovation, ensuring successful deployment across different asset classes.
+Enhanced the alpha framework with robust back-testing capabilities.
+Integrated INTEX Wrapper APIs for analysis of mortgage-backed assets.
 - > __Project: Aladdin Alpha Platform (Dynamic Flow)__ - Led the development of Aladdin Alpha Platform, emphasizing scalable design and reusability.
 Integrated with Snowflake for enhanced efficiency.
 - > __Project: Defence in Depth__ - Executed a comprehensive security upgrade for six major investment applications,